angela-tarantula/holodeque/README.md

 ### Time Complexity

-Let `m` be the number of unique element types.
+Let `m` be the number of distinct elements in the deque.
 Operations scale as follows:
 - **Push/Pop**: O(m²)
 - **Concatenate**: O(m³)
 - **Peek**: O(m)